 3.8.8 Interdistrict Permit Requests

-Interdistrict Permit Requests
+Interdistrict Permit Requests Link to this section

 CA Education Code 46600 et seq., SFUSD Board Policy 5117

 If a student wishes to attend a San Francisco public school and the parent/guardian does not live in San Francisco, the parent/guardian must obtain an interdistrict permit from the current public school district of residence.
 The interdistrict permit is required for anyone living outside of San Francisco who wishes to attend or continue attending a San Francisco public school.
 In accordance with any valid and current interdistrict transfer agreement between SFUSD and the district of residence, the interdistrict permit is an annual permit and must be on file for each school year.
-Interdistrict transfer request students cannot be guaranteed enrollment in SFUSD.
+Interdistrict transfer request students cannot be guaranteed for enrollment in SFUSD.

 Interdistrict attendance permits may be approved for any of the following reasons: